rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 specific intensity spectra.

-However, remember that equation :math:numref:`eq:obs-flux-elem` applies only for spherically symmetric and uniform-surface stars.
+However, remember that equation :math:numref:`eq:obs-flux-elem` applies only for spherically symmetric and fixed-:math:`\vx` stars.
 In more complex situations, for instance when a star is rotationally oblate, spotted, pulsating or even eclipsed, evaluation of :math:`\fluxo` must proceed via the visible-disk integration appearing